|

 the sample areas plenty of time to thoroughly dry and then observe the

-cleaning products can have their representative assist the
+can have their representative assist the contractor/architect/owner in

 cleaning product and waiting the proper dwell time, the stone must be

-best results are achieved by using water pressurized through an airless
+are achieved by using water pressurized through an airless sprayer that is

 The